 Michael A. Benison joined Ropes & Gray in 2021 as an associate in the tax, employment, and benefits department and is a Certified Public Accountant in New York.
-Michael is currently pursuing an LL.M. on a part-time basis in NYU's Graduate Tax Program.
+Michael is a 2022 LL.M. graduate of NYU's Graduate Tax Part-Time Program.

 Prior to joining the firm, Michael served as a law clerk to the Honorable Michael B. Thornton of the U.S. Tax Court from 2019-2020 and was an attorney for the Internal Revenue Service Office of Chief Counsel in Manhattan, NY.